MouYongli/MedAgent/notebooks/README.md

 The services need to wrap the direct interaction with the MongoDB.
 Also, write test cases?

 With these services set up, the implementation of guideline management endpoints should be quite straightforward.
-The frontend can then utilize these endpoints and visualize the respective results.
+The frontend can then utilize these endpoints and visualize the respective result
 - Special attention to PDF handling and also visualization of chunks etc.
 - Think of useful filters upfront and make them easy to trigger in the frontend (e.g., get all questions for a specific guideline).